-7.7.
+7.6.
 Check the Gearbox Oil

 - 1. Remove fill/vent plug to check gearbox oil level.
 Insert an improvised dipstick (rolled paper or plastic tie) into the oil filler hole to determine the oil level. - 2.
 Note the level and the condition of the oil.
-Maintain oil level at half full (center of cross shaft), adding as necessary or drain and refill if condition is poor.
+Maintain oil level at half full (center of cross shaft) with 90W or equivalent gear oil, adding as necessary or drain and refill if condition is poor. - 3.
+Ensure gearbox is level when checking or refilling. - 4.
+Do not overfill when adding oil. - 5.
+Replace fill/vent plug.